Hager92/Arabic-handwritten-OCR/README.md

-Arabic-handwritten-OCR
+# Arabic-handwritten-OCR

 This project focuses on developing an Optical Character Recognition (OCR) system for handwritten Arabic text.
-Recognizing Arabic handwriting is a challenging task due to the script’s cursive nature, contextual character shapes, and variability in individual handwriting styles.
+Recognizing Arabic handwriting presents unique challenges due to the script’s cursive nature, positional character variations, and high variability in writing styles.
+Our work explores a combination of classical and deep learning-based methods to address these issues.

+## Project Overview

-We explore and compare various OCR approaches:
+We implemented and compared various techniques for Arabic handwritten OCR, including:

-Tesseract-based OCR
+* Traditional OCR using Tesseract

-Convolutional Neural Networks (CNN)
+* Deep learning approaches using Convolutional Neural Networks (CNNs)

-Transfer Learning with ResNet50V2
+* Transfer learning with ResNet50V2

-Transformer-based OCR (TrOCR)

-📂 Contents
-ArabicOCR__1.ipynb: Initial Arabic handwriting recognition pipeline

-ArabicOCR__2.ipynb: Enhanced preprocessing and recognition workflow

-ResNet50V2_Transfer_Alpha.ipynb: Deep learning model using transfer learning (ResNet50V2)
+* Segmentation methods for improved recognition accuracy

-handwritten-ocr-trocr.ipynb: Transformer-based OCR model (TrOCR)
+* Transformer-based OCR using TrOCR

-pytesseract_OCR.ipynb: Tesseract OCR baseline

-README.md: Project documentation

-🎯 Objectives
+## Objectives

-Build models capable of recognizing handwritten Arabic characters and words
+* Build a reliable system for recognizing handwritten Arabic text
+* Evaluate and compare the performance of different OCR approaches

-Compare OCR techniques based on accuracy and robustness
+* Investigate the impact of segmentation techniques on recognition accuracy

-Utilize state-of-the-art deep learning models like ResNet and TrOCR

 ## Contributors